Lee Kernaghan: 2010s

 In September 2011, Kernaghan released his second greatest hits collection, Ultimate Hits.
 The album peaked at number 8 on the ARIA chart.

 In October 2012, Kernaghan released his eleventh studio album, Beautiful Noise.
 The album peaked at number 9 on the ARIA chart.

 During a visit to the Australian War Memorial (AWM) in 2013, Kernaghan's friend and AWM Director Dr. Brendan Nelson introduced Kernaghan to letters that were written by Australian service men and women during various wars dating back to the landing at Gallipoli during the First World War.
 These letters were held in the vaults at the AWM.
 The power of the letters affected Kernaghan deeply and the experience at the Australian War Memorial that day was the catalyst that saw these letters put to music in what would become the Spirit of the Anzacs (album) in March 2015.
 Upon release, the album peaked at number 1 on the ARIA charts, becoming Kernaghan's first chart topper.
 It was the highest selling Australian artist album for 2015.

 2015 also saw the release of Kernaghan's first book, The Boy from the Bush, These Are My Songs, These Are My Stories.

 In March 2017, Kernaghan released his fourteenth studio album, The 25th Anniversary Album.
 The album peaked at number 2 on the ARIA chart.

 In 2019 Kernaghan released his fifteenth studio album, Backroad Nation with the title track staying four weeks at #1 on the country singles charts.

 2020s

 In 2022 Kernaghan is set to celebrate his 30th anniversary as an artist.
 In January 2022, he released a 3-CD greatest hits collection titled The Very Best of Lee Kernaghan: Three Decades of Hits on 14 January 2022 which peaked at number 17 on the ARIA charts.

 Personal life

 During July 2015, Kernaghan's music was played at anti-Islam rallies in Australia, without his permission.
 He responded that the use of his work should be "consistent with – and respectful of, the memory of ... [soldiers who] laid down their lives for the freedoms we have today."
 Fellow local artists, Jimmy Barnes, John Farnham and Mark Seymour, objected to the use of their material at those rallies.

-Kernaghan married musician Robyn McElvie in 1999.
+Kernaghan married musician Robyn McKelvie in 1999.
 They have two sons, Jet and Rock.